 - Entering/Exiting the Venue: Do not walk through the auditorium while a dance is performing on stage.
 It is incredibly distracting to everyone trying to watch.
 Imagine if you are watching your dancer on stage, and a family of five takes their time finding seats directly in front of you, blocking you from watching your child perform.
 It's very frustrating.
 Please don't be that person.
 We move in and out seats in between dances and during judges breaks or awards.

 - Dressing Rooms: Dressing rooms are for dancers and whoever is assisting them in changing costumes.
 Dancers change in the dressing rooms and often have minimal coverage on.
 Competitions are very good about marking girls and boys rooms and have started adding additional spaces to accommodate other family situations.
 In short, dressing rooms are not for extended family and in most cases, it's a same-sex only space.
+Please reconsider taking photos while in a dressing room.
+It's highly likely someone in the background of your shot may be getting dressed!

 - Outside Food & Drinks: We try to attend competitions in high schools because they are usually more flexible about bringing in outside food and drink.
 Whereas venues like Lowell Memorial Auditorium are very strict and prohibit everything and will search you upon entry.
-We don't anticipate having any issues with bringing food or drinks into competitions this year; however, we will let you know if we hard otherwise.
+We don't anticipate having any issues with bringing food or drinks into competitions this year; however, we will let you know if we hear otherwise.

 Categories, Age Brackets & Divisions: